 - Keeping your leg straight will help you work the glutes.

 You can also add pulses to change up the fire hydrants exercise.
-The pulse is somewhere between the kick and a standard fire hydrant when it comes to the level of difficulty.
+The vibration is between the kick and a standard fire hydrant for the difficulty level.
 Most people start with a regular fire hydrant and then move to a pulse before eventually doing a kick fire hydrant.
 Here are a few safety tips when performing the pulse fire hydrant:

 - Pulse about three to five times as you lift your leg slowly

 - Lower the leg to complete one rep